Dawi5869/Webots-Autonomous-Mapping-and-Navigation/README.md

 - Builds a **probabilistic occupancy grid map** using LIDAR data.
 - Uses **convolution-based obstacle growth** to generate a **configuration space (C-Space)** that maximizes clearance from obstacles while preserving a narrow passage to the kitchen work area.

-The system drives the robot around the table **twice in under two minutes**, logs its trajectory, constructs a noise-reduced occupancy map, and computes a binary C-Space with a **one-pixel-wide path** through tight areas—matching the full-credit requirement for the assignment.
+The system drives the robot around the table **twice in under two minutes**, logs its trajectory, constructs a noise-reduced occupancy map, and computes a binary C-Space with a **one-pixel-wide path** through tight areas, matching the full-credit requirement for the assignment.

 ---